Pay Attention to Interest Rates

 Your degree benefits your employer – so why shouldn’t they help you repay your debt?
 That’s the idea behind student loan repayment assistance benefits – where companies chip in money to help their employees pay off their student debt.
 If your company doesn’t participate, send your company’s Human Resources department information about how these programs help with recruitment and retention of millennial employees.

 Student debt can be a big source of stress for graduates.
 The next time you feel overwhelmed by your student loans, take a breath and think about how you can be proactive and take steps to help you reduce and get rid of your debt for good.
 Don’t be afraid to ask for guidance from family, friends or a financial advisor either.
-Lastly, check out this article for tips on approaching your debt situation or this debt reduction calculator.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.